I Need 900 Men

 5. Q&A Panel (Hosted by Chris Swan)

 Seattle-based Acts 29 planters will answer questions about church planting, pastoring, family life, finances, benefits of planting a church, and more.
-(Monday: Brent Rood, Sam Ford, Scott Golike, and Chris Mayfield; Tuesday: John Needham, Pete Williamson, Rob Berreth, and Paul Dean)
+(Monday: Brent Rood, Sam Ford, Scott Golike, and Chris Mayfield; Tuesday: John Needham, Rob Berreth, and Paul Dean)

 6. Wives' Track (Grace Driscoll, Christy Rood, Susan Swan, and Toni Spry, author of Fulfilled Woman)